LVN-BSN PATHWAY - PRE-LICENSURE PROGRAM

 - Meet all University Admission requirements by University deadline or continued enrollment in good standing at CSUEB.

-- Submit Official TEAS Score to Nursing Department by February 14 if not taken at CSUEB.
-The TEAS are scheduled monthly via CSUEB Testing Office.
+- Submit Official TEAS Score to Nursing Department by February 14.
+If taken at CSUEB, scores are automatically forwarded.

 **CSUEB Nursing does NOT consider +/- grades in GPA calculations.
 For example, on the NURSING application, a grade of A+/A/A- earns 4 GPA points, B+/B/B- earns 3 GPA points, and C+/C earns 2 GPA points.